Making a Complaint On a Police Officer

 1. Who is the officer you’re filing a complaint against?
 Name or badge number?

-2. What the police officer say or do?
-Was he rude, abusive or used excessive force?
+2. What does the police officer say or do?
+Was he rude, abusive, or use excessive force?

 3. When did the incident happen?
 Date and time.